Abir Ben Abdallah; Achraf Kallel; Abbas Tcharkhtchi; Tarek Hassine; Fehmi Gamaoun

 Richard Rieder; Achraf Kallel; Andreas Mehrle; Abbas Tcharkhtchi

-Modeling of the thermomechanical behavior of shape memory polymers Inproceedings
+Modeling of the thermomechanical behavior of shape memory polymers Proceedings Article

 Dans: PPS Europe-Africa 2019 Regional Conference, Pretoria, South Africa, 2020.